Mediation on courts

 By promoting the legal institution it is recommended to „leave the walls” of the courts, concerning this a lot of examples have been published in newspapers, in county newspapers, shown in television interviews recently.

 It can also be said on the experience of the legal instrument in Hungary that the parties who are familiar with the mediation process, were almost on hundred per cent satisfied with the results, because they can peacefully settle their conflict themselves within the framework of the established mutual communication and future collaborative process.

 The experiences show that this kind of conflict settlement has a positive effect on the parties relationship, on their behaviour during trial, and on their communicative willingness even if they did not establish an agreement during the court mediation.

-There were 3414 mediation procedures conducted by court mediators from 1st of January 2013 until 30st of June 2017 and half of it (1779 procedures) ended with an agreement.
+There were 3840 mediation procedures conducted by court mediators from 1st of January 2013 until end of 2017 and more than half of it (2008 procedures) ended with an agreement.

-According to data from the European Commission's 2017 Justice Scoreboard, the Hungarian Courts are in the forefront of promoting and encouraging the use of alternative dispute resolution methods.
+According to data from the European Commission's 2016 and 2017 Justice Scoreboard, the Hungarian Courts are in the forefront of promoting and encouraging the use of alternative dispute resolution methods.

 green: without agreement